al12gamer/gpdwinlinux/README.md

 # Post-Install Scripts for GPD Win Devices
 These scripts should be able to get you up and running as quickly as possible after installing the associated distros.
+I will name them according to the device as well.
+I plan on getting newer devices in the future, starting after the GPD Win Max.
 ## Quick Start
 The script assumes you are `git clone` -ing into your user directory.
 Each script is named for the associated linux distro.
 Below is an example of running the Fedora script...which you will need to run as root due to the display firmware file.
 ```bash